LenderPanel.com

 Transfer of Equity Conveyancing for Leasehold premises

-Should the tenure of your property be leasehold, provisions in the lease may require that you have a license to do so from the freeholder.
-If such conditions are not complied with you may be in violation of your covenants under the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+If your property is leasehold, provisions in the lease may require that you obtain the consent of the freeholder.
+If such restrictions are not strictly observed you may be in violation of the lease.
+This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance